 1300 block of Pearl Street

 This summer tradition takes place on the bricks of the popular Pearl Street Mall.
-Enjoy varied performances from some of the best local musicians along the Front Range during this outdoor summer concert series.
-For more information visit the Band on the Bricks website.
+Enjoy a variety of performances from some of the best local musicians along the Front Range during this outdoor summer concert series.

 900 Baseline Road

-Experience classical favorites, chamber music, and world music with the internationally acclaimed festival held four nights per week for seven weeks at the historical Chautauqua Auditorium.
-For more information visit the Music Festival website.
+Experience classical favorites, chamber music, and world music with the internationally acclaimed festival held four nights a week for seven weeks at the historic Chautauqua Auditorium.

 Mary Rippon Theater, Boulder campus

 Regarded as one of North America’s most important Shakespearean festivals, the Colorado Shakespeare Festival brings professional actors center stage during the summer.
 The festival highlights several plays each summer many of which are held under the stars at the Mary Rippon Outdoor Theater.
-Summer 2014 features The Tempest; Henry IV, Parts 1 and 2; The Merry Wives of Windsor; and I Hate Hamlet.
-For more information visit the Shakespeare Festival website.
+Summer 2015 features Much Ado About Nothing, Othello, Henry V, Henry VI, Part 1, and Wittenberg.

 Accomplished faculty, great courses, and stimulating students make Summer Session at CU-Boulder the place to be.
 With hundreds of courses to choose from, there’s ample opportunity to advance your career, gain insight into subject matter, or spur your creative drive.

 The School of Education is nationally recognized for its model teacher education and graduate programs.
-For more information visit the School of Education website or call 303-492-6937.
+For more information visit www.colorado.edu/education or call 303-492-6937.

 Many summer offerings within the College of Arts and Sciences, the Journalism and Mass Communication Program, the College of Engineering and Applied Science, and the College of Music may interest teachers.
 You can earn undergraduate or graduate credit as a nondegree or visiting student.

-The online Resource Directory for Educators is another source of classes available statewide for teachers needing professional development, seeking re-licensure, or interested in working toward an advanced degree.
-If you have questions about classes for teachers, set up a time to meet or talk with a Continuing Education academic advisor.
+If you have questions about classes for teachers, set up a time to meet or talk with a Continuing Education academic advisor at conted.colorado.edu/resources.

 There are numerous research opportunities for graduate and undergraduate students.

 Undergraduate Research Opportunities Program (UROP) provides funding for undergraduates to work over the summer with world-class scholars.
-Visit the UROP website for application criteria and deadlines or call 303-735-6802.
+Visit enrichment.colorado.edu/urop for application criteria and deadlines or call 303-735-6802.

 INVST Community Studies programs develop engaged citizens and leaders who work for the benefit of humanity and the environment.
-For more information visit the INVST website or call 303-492-8045.
+For more information visit communitystudies.colorado.edu or call 303-492-8045.

 Learn More About Climate (LMAC) translates climate change information into resources and tools for teachers, policymakers, and citizens.
 Watch videos, schedule a guest speaker, and teach standards-based lessons.
 Representing many institutes and departments of the University of Colorado Boulder, LMAC offers this centralized hub for learning more about climate change.
-The LMAC website and resources are a project of CU-Boulder’s Office for University Outreach.
+The website, learnmoreaboutclimate.colorado.edu, and resources are a project of CU-Boulder’s Office for University Outreach.

 Finishing your degree is closer that you think.
 CU Complete is a service designed to help former CU-Boulder degree students complete their degrees.
 We have academic, financial aid, and career advisors available to assist returning students.
 We can also provide assistance and referrals for enrollment at a variety of colleges or universities in the state.
-For additional information visit the CU Complete website or email firstname.lastname@example.org.
+For additional information visit cucomplete.colorado.edu or email email@example.com.